sourcegraph/handbook/content/departments/technical-success/ta/ta-playbooks/ta-cadence.md

 ### Internal

 - Bi-Weekly Team Check In
   - TA Team Meeting will be held on a bi-weekly basis.
-Topics will include team announcements, training of new processes as we roll things out, and active discussion amongst the team on customer situations.
+Topics will include team announcements, trainings and new processes as we roll them out, and active discussion amongst the team on customer situations.
 - Yellow/Red Renewals Meeting
   - 180 days out from renewal, we check each accounts health.
 If it falls into our red or yellow categories, the account will be raised for review at the Yellow/Red Renewals meeting.
 The goal here is to get the customer healthy and protect the renewal as much as possible.
 - Vitally Traits